 - Click Next.

-The Cluster remediation options page is available only when you remediate clusters.
+The Cluster Remediation Options page is available only when you remediate hosts in a cluster.

 Disable Distributed Power Management (DPM) if it is enabled for any of the selected clusters.